 Click here for detailed programme curriculum.

-NOC programme is financially neutral, whereby students should not incur additional costs due to their participation in the programme.
-During the programme, students will continue to pay for regular living expenses with their personal allowances, while they will be paid a monthly stipend to defray the additional expenses for living overseas.
-Students continue to pay regular tuition fee to NUS for the duration of the programme, while programme costs will be borne by NOC.
-Personal expenditures are expected to vary, as it depends on the individual preferences and lifestyle.
+While on the programme, students continue to pay regular tuition fee to NUS.
+Students will continue to pay for regular living expenses with their personal allowances while they will be paid a monthly stipend as a supplement to help defray the additional expenses of living overseas.
+Programme costs will be borne by NOC while personal expenditures are expected to be borne by program participants and are expected to vary as expenses depend on individual preferences and lifestyle.

 NUS Overseas Colleges will provide the following: